Keeping Your Distance is Hard: or equals ,

-\begin{proof} The same reduction as in the case $S=\varnothing$ works because we only used properties of $D$ in the construction of the forbidden vertices $F(n)$ and paths $FP(n-1,n)$.
-As long as $\max(S) < n$, colouring restrictions from the set $S$ do not impact any of the uncoloured vertices from $V$ in $G'$, as all vertices from $V$ are now at distance $n$ from any other vertex from $V$. \end{proof}
+For non-empty sets $S$ with $\max(S) < r=\max(D)$, the same reduction as in the case $S=\varnothing$ works because we only used properties of $D$, specifically the maximal reach, in the construction of the forbidden vertices $F(r)$ and paths $F\!P(r-1,r)$.
+As long as $\max(S) < r$, colouring restrictions from the set $S$ do not impact any of the uncoloured vertices from $V$ in $G'$, as all vertices from $V$ are now at distance $r$ from any other vertex in $V$.